ArazAbishov/abishov.github.io/_posts/2017-07-17-hexocat-bot.markdown

 source $HOME/.cargo/env
 ```

-No we are going to switch to nightly compiler and set it as default:
+No we are going to switch to nightly compiler and set it as a default version:

 ```bash
 # checking for updates